diffplug/gradle-and-eclipse-rcp/README.md

 ## Details

 See "Gradle and Eclipse RCP.pptx" in this repo for more details.
-Based on a talk given at [Gradle Summit 2016](https://gradlesummit.com/schedule/gradle-and-eclipse-rcp) (recording link will be supplied when available).
+Based on a talk given at [Gradle Summit 2016](https://gradlesummit.com/schedule/gradle-and-eclipse-rcp) ([video](https://www.youtube.com/watch?v=PIC6YeRkRlo&feature=youtu.be)).

 ## Acknowledgements